tuomasj/tuomasj.github.com/_posts/2012-05-07-keep-asking-that-question.markdown

 ## And Finally, Here Is a Product Idea If You Want to Get Started Right Now ##

 Build a blog where you interview web industry veterans.
-Ask them that same question and write a blog post about the interview and their advices.
+Ask them that same question and write a blog post about the interview and their pieces of advice.
 If you do this, I guarantee you will learn things you cannot possible learn at school and build your network.
 Also, running a blog is definitely a big plus when you enter your first job interview.

 Somebody already has a blog about that?
 Don't worry.
 Change your approach.
 Narrow your scope, interview local industry veterans or write it on your native language.
 Find an angle that differs you from the rest of the "starting the career" blogs.